FAQ

 When will I receive a response to my Public Records request?

-● If the documents are not readily available, we will provide a reasonable estimate of time that it will take us to produce the records.
+● A reasonable estimate of the time it will take to produce the records.

 What is an exemption or redaction?